Simplifying mailing cost estimates by a natural chat experience

 The bot asks users about their service preferences, such as the cheapest or fastest option, and then collects package details, including dimensions, weight, destination and origin ZIP codes, and drop-off date and time.
 After confirming that all inputs are correct, it provides a price estimate and recommends the best USPS service with a brief explanation of its features.

-Efficient, calm and helpful.
+Efficient, calm and helpful

 In the initial phase of the project, I defined the bot's personality as follows.
+Overall, I envisioned the interaction as similar to USPS’s in person service.

 Factors for Successful Interaction